Convalescence and Recuperation

-- You should normally apply for convalescence within four weeks of being discharged from hospital, but this is not a hard-and-fast rule.
-For instance you may have to undertake a course of out-patient treatment after you have left hospital which does not allow you to be away for a fortnight; if so, you should apply for convalescence as soon as you are able.
-We are sorry that we cannot consider applications which have been delayed without sound medical reason.
+- You should normally apply for convalescence within four weeks of being discharged from hospital.
+However, flexibility would be applied for reasons such as having to undertake post-operative or related course of treatment for a period following surgery, in such cases you should make TBF aware, and apply as soon as treatment allows you to travel.
+Regretfully, we cannot consider applications which have been delayed without sound medical reason.

-- As explained earlier, convalescence is not normally granted in cases of long-term ongoing illness but this is not an absolute bar.
-If you have undergone an operation or painful treatment for your illness or there has been a significant change in your condition, you and your carer may be suffering from exhaustion or stress.
-We shall be pleased to consider applications made for these reasons on their merits.
+- As stated above, convalescence is not normally granted in cases of long-term ongoing illness.
+However, if you have undergone a new major operation or painful treatment for your illness, or there has been a significant deterioration in your condition, in such cases we shall be able to consider an application.

 b) Convalescence for other reasons

-- You may apply for convalescence within a year of the death of your partner or your child.
+- You may apply for convalescence within one year of the death of your live-in partner or your young dependent child.

-- Sometimes circumstances arise where you (and possibly your partner and dependent children) would benefit from convalescence although you do not meet the normal criteria.
-This might be because you have suffered a period of excessive stress, an accident or assault, witnessed serious injury to another or through other problems.
+- Circumstances may arise where you (and possibly your partner and dependent children) would benefit from convalescence outside the above criteria.
+You may have suffered an accident or assault, witnessed serious injury or experienced other traumatic events.
 We are happy to consider applications for these reasons, although a shorter spell of recuperation may be more appropriate.